 The results of four phases of telehealth research during the COVID-19 pandemic are clear.
 Patients, providers, and administrators expressed that telehealth increased access to care and saw benefits beyond expanding access during the pandemic.

-To better understand the provider and patient experience, the United Methodist Health Ministry Fund and REACH Healthcare Foundation commissioned research on telehealth use in Kansas.
-The study included a statewide survey of providers, a statewide voter poll, provider interviews, and consumer focus groups.
-Research partners included the University of Kansas School of Medicine and GS Strategy Group.
+The United Methodist Health Ministry Fund and REACH Healthcare Foundation commissioned research on telehealth in Kansas to understand its use by consumers and providers, and to gain their perspectives on areas for improvement.
+The research included a statewide survey of providers, a statewide voter poll, health provider interviews and consumer focus groups.

 All telehealth materials can be found on our Kansas Telehealth page.

 - Consumer focus group report and research brief.

 - Provider interview full report and research brief

 - Statewide voter poll report and by the numbers

 - Fall 2020 provider survey report and policy brief

 - Kansas Hospital Association podcast episode: Telehealth’s Current and Future Role in Patient Care

 - Forward Focus podcast episode: What we advocate for: Telehealth and digital equity